1898 C.K. Shorter List of Best 100 Novels

 Paper Book

-One of the BBC's '100 Novels That Shaped Our World' HarperCollins is proud to present its range of best-loved, essential classics.
+One of the BBC's '100 Novels That Shaped Our World'.
+HarperCollins is proud to present our range of timeless literary classics.
 'It is a truth universally acknowledged, that a single man in possession of a good fortune must be in want of a wife.'
-Elizabeth...
+Elizabeth Bennet, full...

 The Scarlet Letter